Teacher-Research for Difficult Circumstances (TRDC)

-This website was developed and is being maintained as an outcome of the ESRC-funded Impact Accelereration Award project Teacher-research for Difficult Circumstances: Richard Smith (Principal Investigator) with Annamaria Pinter, Ema Ushioda and Jo Gakonga (Co-investigators) (1 October 2016 - 31 March 2018, ES/M500434/1), Main contact: R dot C dot Smith at warwick dot ac dot uk.
-See also the International Festival of Teacher-research in ELT website for events which have been supported by the same project.
+This website was developed for, and is being maintained as an outcome of, the ESRC-funded Impact Accelereration Award project Teacher-research for Difficult Circumstances: Richard Smith (Principal Investigator) with Annamaria Pinter, Ema Ushioda and Jo Gakonga (Co-investigators) (1 October 2016 - 31 March 2018, ES/M500434/1), Main contact: R dot C dot Smith at warwick dot ac dot uk.
+See also the International Festival of Teacher-research in ELT website for 2017–18 events which were supported by the same project.

 Most English teachers in the world work in low- and middle-income countries, in large classes of primary or secondary school pupils, without much material or training support, i.e. in particularly 'difficult' circumstances.
 Our recent projects have aimed to investigate, build on and develop teachers' own abilities to address difficult circumstances, in particular via contextually appropriate forms of practitioner research – that is, research carried out by teachers and, in some cases, learners themselves.
 Underpinning this work is conceptual and empirical research into: